MAD32 EV Mini Oled Edition for EVs on ESP32

 Wireless VESC Tool Bridge

 Acts as BLE server (NRF UART Service) for wireless connection to VESC Tool app on smartphone, tablet, or PC.
 Configure and monitor your VESC controller without cables.
+Requires wired UART connection to VESC.

 📲